basltalal/SpeechtoText/README.md

 //Defining the Board:
 1. Make sure you installed the Library needed for the ESP32:

-•	Go to File.
+-Go to File.

-•	Click Preferences.
+-Click Preferences.

-•	Put the link of the library on Additional Boards Manager URLs section.
+-Put the link of the library on Additional Boards Manager URLs section.
 2. Go to Tools.
 3. Hover over Board: “Arduino Uno”.
 4. Click Boards Manager.